Soak up the spirit of Speyside whisky, indulge in the views of the Lake District, and spend time in incredible

 No visit to Edinburgh would be complete without a visit to her medieval castle.
 Sitting on a volcanic plug there is no other city in Europe to offer a setting quite as unique as that of the castle rising high above the majestic Princes Street gardens.

-A three-course lunch is booked for you at an excellent restaurant, followed by a a tasting of two cask whiskies.
+A three-course lunch with a whisky tasting is booked for you at an excellent restaurant.

 And after that, what you do is up to you; You can venture deep under the city on ghost tours, hike to the lofty heights of Arthur’s Seat, or even just relax in the many beautiful gardens.

 Just ensure you relax and prepare for your next part of your adventure.

 A whole day exploring Scotland’s most famous whisky region.
 After a scenic drive towards the coast, your first stop of the day is at the family-owned Benromach Distillery, where you can go on a personalised tour.